FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro

-Healthcare facilities in China
+Healthcare in China

 Healthcare is not free in China and can be very expensive.
-Make sure you have comprehensive travel and medical insurance covering healthcare and medical evacuation and repatriation.
+Make sure you have appropriate travel and medical insurance covering healthcare and medical evacuation and repatriation.
 For more information, see medical treatment in China

-FCDO has a list of doctors and medical facilities in China
+FCDO has a list of doctors and medical facilities in China where some staff will speak English.

 Travel and mental health